Build a sidecar in your story

 If you don't have an organizational account, see options for software access.

-- Click the App Launcher and choose ArcGIS StoryMaps.
+- On the ribbon, click the App Launcher and choose StoryMaps.

 Note:

-Configure your sidecar slides
+Create your sidecar and configure your slides

 Now that you have your story set up, you can add content blocks.
+A sidecar is an immersive block with a side-by-side reading experience composed of narrative panel on one side and a media panel on the other.
+Together, these two panels constitute a slide.
 The sidecar block can be used to share many types of media.
-In this case, it's a good tool for guiding a reader through your maps and data in a series of slides in the sidecar block.
+In this case, it's a good tool for guiding a reader through your maps and data in a series of slides.
+Your sidecar will cover a small part of the Urban Africa story referenced above.
 You'll add a sidecar and configure a set of slides that show the patterns of urban growth in Africa.

 Note: